Torsion of the Testicular Appendices and Epididymis

 Clinical Context: For relief of mild to moderate pain and inflammation.

-Small dosages initially are indicated in small and elderly patients and in those with renal or liver disease.
+Small dosages are indicated initially for small and elderly patients and for those with renal or liver disease.

 Doses over 75 mg do not increase therapeutic effects.
-Administer high doses with caution and closely observe patient for response.
+Administer high doses with caution, and closely observe the patient for response.

 Naproxen (Aleve, Anaprox, Naprelan, Naprosyn)